vmware-tanzu/velero/site/_posts/2019-09-20-Velero-v1-1-Stateful-Backup-vSphere.md

 ## Destroy the Cassandra deployment

-Now that we have successfully take a backup, which includes the `Restic` backups of the data, we will now go ahead and destroy the Cassandra namespace, and restore it once again.
+Now that we have successfully taken a backup, which includes the `Restic` backups of the data, we will now go ahead and destroy the Cassandra namespace, and restore it once again.

 ```bash
 $ kubectl delete ns cassandra